 - 3.1.
 At the heart of these subjects there is a focus on keeping children safe, we play an important role in preventative education.
 Keeping Children Safe in Education (KCSIE) sets out that all schools and colleges should ensure children are taught about safeguarding, including how to stay safe online, as part of providing a broad and balanced curriculum. - 3.2.
 We follow good practice guidelines allowing children an open forum to discuss potentially sensitive issues.
 Such discussions can lead to increased safeguarding reports.
 Children will be made aware of how to raise their concerns or make a report and how any report will be handled.
 This process will include when they have a concern about a friend or peer. - 3.3.
+Responding to such disclosures in a timely manner is essential for safeguarding children.
+The Vice Principal, will identify, and share with other teaching staff, a shortlist of lessons involving particularly sensitive content which may subsequently result in a pupil making a disclosure.
+After these lessons, staff will review pupils' written work for potential disclosures; any identified disclosures will be reported to the Designated Safeguarding Lead (or deputy) according to academy procedures.
+This review of pupils' written work is separate from the marking and provision of feedback about pupils' work, which is outlined in the academy's marking policy. - 3.4.
 All staff know what to do if a pupil tells them that they are being abused or neglected or are witnessing abuse.
 Staff know how to manage the requirement to maintain an appropriate level of confidentiality.
 This means only involving those who need to be involved, such as the Designated Safeguarding Lead (or deputy) and children's social care.
-Staff will never promise a child that they will not tell anyone about a report of abuse, as this may ultimately not be in the best interests of the child. - 3.4.
+Staff will never promise a child that they will not tell anyone about a report of abuse, as this may ultimately not be in the best interests of the child. - 3.5.
 When we invite external agencies in to support delivery of these subjects, we will agree in advance of the session how a safeguarding report should be dealt with by the external visitor.
 We will ensure that children understand how confidentiality will be handled in a lesson and what might happen if they choose to make a report.